 Deferred and unbilled revenue are recognized in our consolidated balance sheets.
 In some cases, a portion of the contract fee is paid at the time the study is initiated.
 These advances are recorded as deferred revenue and recognized as revenue as services are performed.
-Conversely, in some cases, revenue is recorded based on the level of service performed in advance of billing the customer with the offset to unbilled receivable.
-As of December 26, 2009, we had recorded unbilled revenue of \$32.6 million and deferred revenue of \$72.4 million in our consolidated balance sheet based on the difference between the estimated level of services performed and the billing arrangements defined by our service contracts.
+Conversely, in some cases, revenue is recorded based on the level of service performed in advance of billing the customer and recognized as unbilled receivable.
+As of December 25, 2010, we had recorded unbilled revenue of \$27.1 million and deferred revenue of \$66.9 million in our consolidated balance sheet based on the difference between the estimated level of services performed and the billing arrangements defined by our service contracts.